kvmanohar22/ins_init/README.md

 ```

 - Usage

   This repository can either be used as standalone package or as part of ROS.
 The input to the system in either case is stream of IMU (3 accelerometers, 3 gyroscopes) data.
-All the data used in this reposity has been generated using pixhawk flight controller 2.4.6.
+All the data used in this repository has been generated using pixhawk flight controller 2.4.6.

-  - Stanadalone package
-    Sample data is provided under `assets/imu_*.txt`
+  - **Stanadalone package**: Sample data is provided under `assets/imu_*.txt`
   ```bash
     cd ins_init
     ./bin/ins_init /path/to/txt/file
   ```

-  - ROS package
-    Sample data is provided under `assets/imu_*.bag`
+  - **ROS package**: Sample data is provided under `assets/imu_*.bag`
   ```bash
     rosrun ins_init ins_init bag_path:=/path/to/bag
   ```